Family Support Services

-The primary focus of this position is to follow the mission of People Serving People’s Advocacy Program, “to provide opportunities for stability to families through support, education, and referrals”.
-Understanding trauma-informed principles, the Family Advocate Associate is responsible for serving a caseload of families through building rapport and trust with them while assessing their individual needs.
-The Family Advocate Associate performs the initial orientation with families through which family needs are assessed, an action plan is implemented, and connections to service providers are created.
-The Associate then follows up with the family on the goals set at orientation, reassessing family needs and next steps.
-The Advocacy Team used strength-based approaches and motivational interviewing to affirm the guest strengths and help them realize their own potential.
+The primary focus of this position is to follow the mission of People Serving People’s Advocacy Program which is “to provide opportunities for stability to families through support, education, and referrals.”
+Understand and follow Trauma Informed Care principles.
+The Advocate Associate is responsible for serving a caseload of families through building rapport and trust with them while assessing their individual needs.
+The Advocate Associate performs the initial orientation with families through which the family’s needs are assessed, an action plan is implemented, and connections to service providers are created.
+The Advocate Associate then follows up with the family on the goals set at the orientation and reassesses their needs and next steps.
+The Advocacy Team uses strength-based practice and motivational interviewing with the families at People Serving People to affirm the guest’s strengths and help them realize their own potential.

 ESSENTIAL FUNCTIONS OF THE JOB

-- Listen and offer support to guests while working with them on next steps and solutions.
+- Listen to and offer support to residents while working with them on next steps and solutions.

 - Write referrals for resources and services.

 - Assist families with employment needs (Examples: resume, cover letter, job searching, etc.)